raul23/SimulRPi/docs/useful_functions.rst

 ``GPIO.setprinting``
 ====================
-:meth:`~SimulRPi.GPIO.setprinting` enable or disable printing the LED symbols and their channel names/numbers to the terminal.
+:meth:`~SimulRPi.GPIO.setprinting` enables or disables printing the LED symbols and channel names/numbers to the terminal.

 .. code-block:: python
    :emphasize-lines: 3